'Dublin' statistics (migr_dub)

 14.1.
 Timeliness

-Data is collected on annual basis (calendar year) and must be transmitted by reporting countries not later than 3 months after the end of the reference period.
+Data are collected on annual basis (calendar year) and must be transmitted by reporting countries no later than three months after the end of the reference period.

-Data are released by Eurostat approximately 2 weeks after reception (given that data are ERROR-FREE).
+Data are disseminated by Eurostat approximately two weeks after reception (provided that data are error-free).

 14.2.
 Punctuality